 Room 8 has space for two fold-out beds, so can sleep 4.
 Rooms 3 and 6 have space for one fold-out bed.

 - Baby cots

 Remember baby and child equipment may be limited or need pre-booking

-A short children's menu or the kitchen can just serve smaller portions of adult meals
+There's a short children's menu, or the kitchen can serve smaller portions of adult meals

 The Felin Fach Griffin is located 4 miles north-east of Brecon, just off the A470 road towards Hereford.